Loan Applications Getting Banned Mind-Boggling News By Indian Government!

 We have come to the conclusion that blocking some of these sites is unnecessary, hence some restriction orders are being lifted.
 The “a few more” platforms in addition to these ones will also be unblocked.

-According to reports, the Indian government has withdrawn the earlier-issued prohibition on fintech applications like Kissht, KreditBee, and PayU’s LazyPay.
+According to reports, the Indian government has withdrawn the earlier-issued prohibition on fintech applications like KreditBee, and PayU’s LazyPay.
 The restriction was a result of the Indian government’s campaign against Chinese apps.
 However, it is unclear why the applications were prohibited.

 ‘Buy Now Pay Later’ (BNPL) apps from India like LazyPay and Kissht are among the apps that have been prohibited.
 As per the Ministry of Home Affairs’ directives, MeitY has issued orders to restrict certain apps.
 Some of the prohibited apps have connections to China.